Strength training: Sex differences

-Safety concerns and Training related to children
+Safety concerns and training related to children

 Orthopaedic specialists used to recommend that children avoid weight training because the growth plates on their bones might be at risk.

-The very rare reports of growth plate fractures in children who trained with weights occurred as a result of inadequate supervision, improper form or excess weight, and there have been no reports of injuries to growth plates in youth training programs that followed established guidelines.
+The rare reports of growth plate fractures in children who trained with weights occurred under inadequate supervision or improper form or excess weight.

+There have been no reports of injuries to growth plates in youth training programs that follow established guidelines.

 The position of the National Strength and Conditioning Association is that strength training is safe for children if properly designed and supervised.

 The effects of training on youth have been shown to depend on the methods of training being implemented.

-Studies from the Journal of Strength and Conditioning Research concluded that both Resistance Training and Plyometric training led to significant improvements in peak torque, peak rate of torque development, and jump performance, with Plyometric showing a greater improvement in jump performance compared to Resistance training.
+Studies from the Journal of Strength and Conditioning Research concluded that both Resistance Training and Plyometric training led to significant improvements in peak torque, peak rate of torque development, and jump performance.

+Plyometric training also showed a greater improvement in jump performance compared to Resistance training.

 Another study saw results that suggest that both high-load, low-repetition and moderate-load, high-repetition resistance training can be prescribed to improve muscular fitness in untrained adolescents, as well as the jump height had also increased.

-These finding can be used in the future to develop training programs for youth athletes.
-The big takeaway from these studies is that not only in training important for the development of strength for young athletes, but also it shows that when developing a program, having both plyometrics exercise and resistance training will result in better adaptations in the short and long term.
-This can be attributed to the effect of neuromuscular development and the principle that it comes faster for adolescents than muscular hypertrophy.
-Understanding this is crucial for those in charge of creating programs for the youth to avoid injury and/or overtraining.
-Since adolescents are still in growing and are not done with developing not only musculature but also bone and joint structures.
-Younger children are at greater risk of injury than adults if they drop a weight on themselves or perform an exercise incorrectly; further, they may lack understanding of, or ignore the safety precautions around weight training equipment.
+Both plyometrics exercise and resistance training tend to result in better adaptations in the short and long term.

+This can be attributed to the effect of neuromuscular development, as well as the principle that it comes faster for adolescents than muscular hypertrophy.

+It is crucial to understand this when creating programs for the youth to avoid injury and/or overtraining.

+Since adolescents are still growing and are not done with developing not only musculature but also bone and joint structures.

+Younger children are at greater risk of injury than adults if they drop a weight on themselves or perform an exercise incorrectly.

+Furthermore, they may lack understanding of, or ignore the safety precautions around weight training equipment.

 As a result, supervision of minors is considered vital to ensuring the safety of any youth engaging in strength training.